rohnnie/cloud-computing/README.md

 3. *lapic.c* : Added lapicid function.
 4. *MAKEFILE* : Added necessary things in MAKEFILE.
 5. *params.h* : Added a new variable to store number maximum system calls to be stored in buffer.
+6. *proc.c* : Added important functions and strace functionality implementation code.
-6. *kernel/syscall.c*: Added support for tracing specific system calls with various flags (-e, -s, -f) and combinations of these.
+7. *kernel/syscall.c*: Added support for tracing specific system calls with various flags (-e, -s, -f) and combinations of these.
-7. *kernel/syscall.h*: Introduced new system call definitions for the tracing functionality.
+8. *kernel/syscall.h*: Introduced new system call definitions for the tracing functionality.
-8. *user/sh.c*: Modified to parse and handle new tracing commands and flags for strace.
+9. *user/sh.c*: Modified to parse and handle new tracing commands and flags for strace.
-9. *kernel/fs.c*: Altered the writei() function to suppress command output when strace is active, enabling cleaner tracing output.5.  *kernel/trap.h*: Global variable definitions.
+10. *kernel/fs.c*: Altered the writei() function to suppress command output when strace is active, enabling cleaner tracing output.5.  *kernel/trap.h*: Global variable definitions.
-10. *Makefile*: Updated to include new dependencies for the custom tracing functionality.
+11. *Makefile*: Updated to include new dependencies for the custom tracing functionality.
-11. *sTest.c*: Trace child process implementation.
+12. *sTest.c*: Trace child process implementation.
-12. *memoryleak.c*: Application of memory leak in xv6.
+13. *memoryleak.c*: Application of memory leak in xv6.
-13. *memleak2.c*: Application of memory leak into file memleakfile.txt.
+14. *memleak2.c*: Application of memory leak into file memleakfile.txt.
 ---

 ## How to Run the Program